Analytic weak-signal approximation of the Bayes factor for continuous gravitational waves: Generalized -statistic and weak-signal approximation

 \subsection{Do detectable signals falls into the weak-signal regime?}

 Using the simple (albeit slightly biased \cite{wette2011:_sens,2018arXiv180802459D}) sensitivity estimate of \cite{ligo_scientific_collaboration_setting_2004}, we can express the weakest detectable signal amplitude as $\hO'\sim 11.4 \sqrt{\Sn / \Tdata}$ at a false-alarm probability of $p\FA=1\%$ and a detection probability of $p\DET=90\%$.
 This corresponds to a relative amplitude of $\hrel' = 11.4$ for a typical well-detectable signal.
 Even for semi-coherent searches, assuming a rough $N\seg^{1/4}$ sensitivity scaling in terms of the number of segments, this would only reach the weak-signal threshold of $\hrel\sim 1$ over a single segment at around $N\seg\sim\Ord{\num{e4}}$.

 This shows that for most typical searches, detectable signals would not actually be expected to fall into the ``weak signal'' regime $\hrel\ll 1$.
-On the other hand, the half-Gaussian prior has no hard cutoff and does not intrinsically limit the sensitivity to stronger signals.
-In fact, looking at the resulting $\B\weak$ and $\bcoh$ statistics, increased signal power always translates into higher detection-statistic values.
+On the other hand, the half-Gaussian prior has no hard cutoff and therefore also covers strong signals.
+We also see that for the resulting $\B\weak$ and $\bcoh$ statistics, increased signal power always translates into higher detection-statistic values.

-One could argue that this weak-signal prior is sensible, however, exactly because any real detectable CW signal will most likely come from the tail of the $\hO$ distribution, while most CW signals out there are in fact undetectably weak.
+The weak-signal prior is sensible, however, exactly because any detectable CW signal is expected to come from the tail of the actual $\hO$ distribution of existing astrophysical CW signals in the data, most of which are in fact undetectably weak.